-Our son Nikhil, a grade 12 student, applied for a position as a volunteer at the local hospital this year.
+Our son Nikhil, a grade 12 student, applied for a position as a volunteer at the local hospital.
 The aim of joining the volunteer team at the hospital was to have a firsthand feel of the hospital environment as he intends to pursue a career in the medical field.
-Volunteering would give him a chance to explore different occupations in the hospital and he would be exposed to a wide range of health care workers, from front line nursing and medical staff to program administrators.
-He would get to know the people, challenges and rewards involved and gain a better understanding of the roles and jobs available.
+Volunteering gave him a chance to explore different occupations in the hospital and he would be exposed to a wide range of health care workers, from front line nursing and medical staff to program administrators.
+He got to know the people, challenges and rewards involved and gain a better understanding of the roles and jobs available.

 Nikhil was called for an interview by the volunteer coordinator at the hospital and motivated with the above factors, he faced the interview.
 The last question he was asked was about the difference between a job and a volunteer position.
-Nikhil answered that there is no difference at all except that there is no burden of pay being a volunteer.
+Nikhil answered “there is no difference at all except that there is no burden of pay being a volunteer.”

 Students who engage in community service have many opportunities for personal growth.
 They gain exposure to people and experiences that broaden awareness and understanding of the world around them.
 Most kids learn new skills in these situations and work with people of diverse backgrounds and lifestyles.
 This is often the first time some of them have worked for a boss, and it is helpful in learning how to follow orders on the job.

 One of the biggest problem students face in school is lack of motivation.
 Many students are unable to fathom the gap between the curriculum and their everyday lives.
 Community service provides an opportunity to apply academic learning to real human needs and to make the knowledge gained usable.
 This would motivate a child to research further into the subject being taught.